SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   }
   ```

-  You can use noasync availability with most declarations;
+  You can use the `noasync` argument on most declarations;
   however, you can't use it when declaring deinitializers.
   Swift must be able to call a class's deinitializers from any context,
   both synchronous and asynchronous.

 - The `message` argument provides a textual message that the compiler displays
-  when emitting a warning or error about the use of a deprecated, obsoleted,
+  when emitting a warning or error about the use
-  or noasync declaration.
+  of a declaration marked `deprecated`, `obsoleted`, or `noasync`.
   It has the following form:

   ```swift